Dobriban-Group/locust-cluster/compute.md

 Which allocates 20GB of RAM and 1 GPU machine for your session for 10 hours and 30 min.
 There are lots more options.
 Right now we only have node9 available, but in general you can check where the job has been allocated with `squeue`.

+Also check out [this script](/scripts/tally.sh) which you can run on the cluster to see a nicely formatted list of jobs that *also* includes GPU resources.

 ### Connecting with VSCode/Cursor
 Locust admin don't want us to use Remote - Tunnels, but apparently SSH is fine.
 Here's an example `~/.ssh/config`:
 ```